 As a medical professional myself, I have come across numerous medical professionals throughout my university years and in my current career.
 It always interests me how each person's point of view differs when it comes to their chosen profession, and how it plays out in their real lives.

 TV shows such as Grey's Anatomy, E.R., Scrubs, Nurse Jackie and Casualty portrays the 'hospital' setting as a 'glammed-up' job with sexy perks on the side.
-Don't get me started on how some would react knowing that I am a male 'nurse.
+Don't get me started on how some would react knowing that I am a male 'nurse.'

 These are just SOME of the googled images of a 'nurse.'
+I haven't tried them on yet. |

 Dr. Z has finished his 1st year at the University, and I asked him about his thoughts and ideas on his 1st year of placement.
 He started working on a hospital ward as a healthcare assistant to get an actual medical-related experience.
 It really helped him a lot during his placement as a medical student.
 Therefore giving him a unique perspective from two different yet similar point-of-views.